Hygiene and Preventive Services

 Risk Factors

-• We will use a tiny ruler called a “probe” to check for and measure any pockets.
-In a healthy mouth, the depth of theses pockets is between 1 and 3 millimeters.
+- We will use a tiny ruler called a “probe” to check for and measure any pockets.
+In a healthy mouth, the depth of these pockets is between 1 and 3 millimeters.
 This test for pocket depths is usually painless.

 The main goal of treatment is to control the infection.
 For some, daily brushing and flossing, along with 2 cleanings per year will control periodontal disease and prevent tooth loss.
 For others, the number and types of treatment will vary depending on the extent of the gum disease.